-Dark attacks will cause the enemy to decay and fall to the ground.
+Dark attacks will cause the enemy to crumble into blood and dust.

 Almighty completely disintegrates them.

 Fisher King: The environment of the Expanse reflects the ones who live and rule there.
-Under the control of the White it is a white and empty realm, with the Goddess of Tokyo being dead it is a wasteland of dark colors with the water frozen in time in the back, and her revival in the Neutral Ending has the landscape fill with bright color as clouds appear and the sound of water is heard as it begins to move again.
+Under the control of the White it is a white and empty realm, with the Goddess of Tokyo being dead it is a wasteland of dark colors with the water frozen in time in the back.
+Her revival in the Neutral Ending has the landscape fill with bright color as she appears in her full form and the sound of water is heard as it begins to move again.

 Fixed Damage Attack: Michael's Fallen Grace, which always does 666 damage, and since it's Almighty, it's completely unblockable.